PeqNP/ays-docs/content/library/how-do-i-configure-a-measurement-sensor.md

 To learn how to create and configure a node property please refer to [What Is a Node Property?]({{< relref "library/what-is-a-node-property.md" >}}).

-## Template Measurements
+## Template Monitors

-Template measurements are measurements that belong to a template node.
+Template monitors are monitors that belong to a template node.

 Please refer to [What is a Template Node?]({{< relref "library/what-is-a-template-node.md" >}}) first, in order to understand the function of templates.

-If you find that you are writing the same sensor code for more than one measurment, consider writing a template measurement.
-A template measurement is like a re-usable function.
-For example, if your team has several services that can be measured in the same way, you may consider creating a template measurement.
+If you find that you are writing the same sensor code for more than one monitor, consider writing a template monitor.
+A template monitor is like a re-usable function.
+For example, if your team has several services that can be monitored in the same way, you should consider creating a template monitor.

 ## Common Sensor Operations